AresMUSH/aresmush/plugins/chargen/help/en/backgrounds.md

 ---
 # Backgrounds

 Here on Chontio, we've attempted to keep backgrounds as simple as we can.
 You should have already set a **Concept** and **Position** in the Demographics step.
 This will tell staff who you are and what you do.
-Your background will show us you understand the theme.
-What we need is: Complete the following statement:*The Confederation is important to me because <#1>.
+Your background is statement, which will will show us you understand the theme.
+Complete the following:

+*The Confederation is important to me because <#1>.
 I want to see it <#2> because <#3>.*

 **#1** is your investment in the [Tageeri Confederation](/wiki/theme:Tageeri Confederation).
 It can be as complex or as simple as you'd like, but it should define a major motivation of your character.